Azure/acr/docs/preview/connected-registry/troubleshooting.md

 Wait a few minutes for the updated client token permissions to sync to the connected registry.

   > [!TIP]
-  > After updating the permissions of the client tokens, you may want to generate new passwords.
+  > After updating the permissions of the client token, you may want to generate new passwords.
 Run `az acr token credential generate` from the Az CLI to refresh your client token passwords.
 Allow a few minutes for the credentials to sync to the connected registry.
 Login using your new credentials with `docker login`.

 For more information on ACR token management please reference [Create a token with repository-scoped permissions](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-repository-scoped-permissions]).